The Oath (2010 film): Aftermath

 The Supreme Court challenge was decided in Hamdan's favor and Congress passed a new law, the Military Commissions Act of 2006 to respond to the court's objections.
 Under that, Hamdan was convicted on one charge but acquitted on another.
 His sentence gave him credit for time detained and in November 2008, he was transferred to Yemen with one month to serve.
 He was released but continued to appeal his conviction.

 It was upheld in 2011 by the Court of Military Commission Review and appealed to the United States Court of Appeals for the District of Columbia Circuit.
 On October 17, 2012, the Court vacated Hamdan's conviction.
 It ruled that the acts he was charged with under the MCA were not war crimes by international law at the time he committed them.
 This meant that his prosecution was ex post facto and unconstitutional.

+Reception

 Awards

 The film premiered at the 2010 Sundance Film Festival, where it won the "Excellence in Cinematography Award for U.S. Documentary".
 It was also featured at the Berlin Film Festival in February 2010 and the South by Southwest film festival in March 2010.

+The film won a Special Jury Prize from the Best International Feature Documentary award jury at the 2010 Hot Docs Canadian International Documentary Festival.

 The director Laura Poitras won the "True Vision Award" at the True/False Film Festival for the creation of the documentary.

 The film had its television premiere on PBS's show P.O.V. in 2010.